Sage-Bionetworks-Challenges/orca-evaluation-templates/README.md

 This template repository includes a workflow that builds a Docker container for your scripts.
 To trigger the process, you will need to [create a new release].
 For tag versioning, we recommend following the [SemVar versioning schema].
+You can follow the status of the release workflow by going to the **Actions** tab of your repository.

 This workflow will create a new image within your repository, which can be found under **Packages**.
 Here is an example of [the deployed image] for this template.